sindhuOsisoft/OCS-Docs/Content_Portal/Documentation/DataIngress/OMF_Ingress_Specification.md

   + ``enum``: Optional array of name/value pairs used to define an allowed set of values.
 Classification should not be set when defining an enum type.

-  **Note**: OMF 1.2 adds support for enum type messages.
-Enumeration types can be created and used in object types using the "reftypeid" keyword.
+  **Note**: OMF 1.2 adds support for enum and flags type messages.
+These types can be created and used in object types using the "reftypeid" keyword.
 For more information, see the [OMF v1.2 Spec](https://omf-docs.osisoft.com/documentation_v12/Types/Enum_Type.html).

   The ``isindex`` keyword corresponds to the ``iskey`` attribute of an SdsTypeProperty.
   SdsTypes support clustered indexes which can be specified with multiple properties marked